 PureVPN has the 2nd highest number of country locations – 140+.
-It’s a fairly interesting product with great features: Strong AES-256 encryption with OpenVPN protocol, a kill-switch for enhanced security, DNS leak-free service and a location in “the gateway between China and the world” – Hong Kong.
+It’s a fairly interesting product with great features: Strong AES-256 encryption with OpenVPN protocol, a kill-switch for enhanced security, DNS leak-free service and a location privacy friendly location in Hong Kong.

 Yet there are tons of unlikeable traits, which makes it a not-so-good choice for true cybersecurity fanatic.

 No double-hop, unresponsive customer service, and the arrogance to call themselves “The World’s Fastest VPN Service at the Best Price Ever!”.